swoicik/fantasyfootball/index.md

 ### 2025
 - Commisioner rule change - created a specific deadline of Super Bowl Sunday for Buy Ins to be paid.

+### 2024
+- Fumble Lost scoring changed from -2 to -1

 ### 2023
 - The league voted 10-1 in favor of changing the format of the consolation bracket.